tornord/gurka/README.md

 # Install

-Install and run on any OS but Tensorflow is tricky to run on Windows.
+Install and run it on any operating system, but TensorFlow can be tricky to run on Windows.

 ```sh
 npm i